CSRG-Group/dcs-notes.github.io/_CS132/part1.md

 &&                   &=& &2.75_{10}&
 \end{align}
 $$
 However, if the number is 2.8​ for example, **Fixed-PR** will not be very efficient because to represent it in binary will require a lot of bits.
 This means that in a microprocessor, we will need an incredibly large bus to represent such values.
-And so we use…

 ### Floating Point Representation

 Floating point uses the same principles as scientific notation.
 You should be familiar with **Floating-PR** from [CS118](https://csrg-group.github.io/dcs-notes.github.io/CS118/part1.html).
-A duplicate of the content their is mirrored here for completeness:
+A duplicate of the content there is mirrored here for completeness:

-IEEE standard 754 is widely used and specifies levels of binary precision
+The IEEE 754 standard is widely used and specifies specific levels of binary precision:

 - Single precision (32 bits) – 1bit for the sign, 8bits for the exponent, and 23 bits for the mantissa
 - Double precision (64 bits)